gautriv/gautriv.github.io/_posts/2020-08-16-Strategy-Strategic.md

 Understand it this way, if you are thirsty, would you want water or food?
 More importantly, how do you know that you are thirsty?

 There's only one answer to all the above questions - you need to talk to your clients and prepare a common ground.
 You've to understand what their real requirements are.
 What all enhancements they want in your content.
-Only then you can develop a strategy that is your own, based on your own work domain.
+Only then you can develop a strategy that is your own, based on your work domain.

 **Innovation without understanding the real requirement is like watering a plant that you somehow planted on a hilltop.**